01 of 07

 06 of 07

-Humidifiers May Reduce Heating Costs
+Reduce Heating Costs

 If you’ve ever visited a humid climate, you already know that all that warm, moist air can make the weather feel considerably warmer than the thermometer would have you believe.
 Using a warm-mist humidifier in your home has the same effect, creating warmth without the negative effects of artificial heating.
 Chilly night?
 Crank on that humidifier, turn the heat down, and enjoy the benefit of a smaller utility bill next month!Continue to 7 of 7 below.